-In situations where a student is not eligible for VETiS funding, under the DESBT funding arrangements, fee for service arrangements are available for students through Blue Dog Training.
+In situations where a student is not eligible for VETiS funding, under the DESBT funding arrangements, a fee for service arrangements are available for students through Blue Dog Training.
 Fee for service cost = \$1200.

-CPC20220 Certificate II in Construction Pathways is not currently eligible for funding through the Department of Employment, Small Business and Training (DESBT).
-This portion of the Dual Qualification is being delivered by Blue Dog Training as a pilot program to 2024 enrolments and will not incur a fee for service cost.
+CPC20220 Certificate II in Construction Pathways is not currently eligible for funding through the Department of Employment, Small Business and Training (DESBT) and will require a fee for service for this portion of the dual qualification.